srv-code/MusicPlayer/README.md

 1. Cannot open app when pressing the notification (implement React-Native-Linking)
 2. Capabilities: Like/Dislike/Rating
-3. Lift up the scroller when the bottom-sheet is at 1st index position
+3. Show a loader below the FlatList when its loading rest of the items

 ### Finalising